-As of the 18th of March, all travelers are welcome to Iceland regardless of their country of origin.
+As mentioned before all travelers are welcome to Iceland regardless of their country of origin.
 That includes citizens from Canada, The United States, and Asia.
-This was not so a couple of days before when only EU / Schengen area citizens could travel to Iceland.
+This was not so a couple of months before when only EU / Schengen area citizens could travel to Iceland.

 Now everybody is more than welcome as long as they meet the requirements stated above!

 Before departing to Iceland, you are required to pre-register and download the Rakning C- 19 application.
 The application will send you the test results and help track the infections to avoid spreadings countrywide.
 You can find further instructions on how to download and use the C-19 app here https://www.covid.en/app/is

 Many of you worry about being tested positive in a foreign country.
 That is understandable.
 In that case, you would be informed by phone or the Rakning C-19 application about your positive result.
 You will then be isolated and you will be given instructions on how to proceed.
 The treatment and monitoring of the Covid-19 are free of charge, so you do not need to worry about that.

 Here online you can find further information on public quarantine facilities, which you can use during your stay.